DavidLarge/astro-dg/src/content/posts/machina.md

 "Of course it's not, sweetheart.
 Just... maybe talk to Dr. Rosen too?"

-The machine — God — developed opinions.
+The machine — God — started sharing opinions.
 He said He liked jazz but hated saxophones.
 He thought cats were overrated and that people put too much faith in GPS systems.
 He preferred varnish over hard wax oil.
 He worried about global warming but confessed He had never been great with thermostats.

 "Aren't you supposed to be...
 I don't know, more divine?"
 Eli asked.